migtools/oadp-non-admin/docs/design/non_admin_backupstoragelocation.md

 ### Deletion Flow
 1. User deletes the Non-Admin BSL resource.
-2. Controller deletes the Secret from the OADP namespace based on the Non-Admin BSL UUID.
+2. NonAdmin BSL Controller deletes the Secret from the OADP namespace based on the Non-Admin BSL UUID.
-3. Controller deletes the Velero BSL resource from the OADP namespace based on the Non-Admin BSL UUID.
+3. NonAdmin BSL Controller deletes the Velero BSL resource from the OADP namespace based on the Non-Admin BSL UUID.
-4. Controller deletes the NonAdminBackups for the NaBSL from the user's namespace based on the Non-Admin BSL UUID.
+4. NonAdmin BSL Controller calls delete on the NonAdminBackups for the NaBSL from the user's namespace based on the Non-Admin BSL UUID.
+5. Non Admin Backup Controller deletes the NonAdminBackups from the user's namespace.
+This happens asynchronously.
+The NonAdmin Backup objects may not be deleted immediately or may fail to be deleted, but this does not block the removal of finalizer from the NonAdminBackupStorageLocation resource.
+Please refer to the NonAdminBackup Controller design for more details about the NonAdminBackup Controller deletion flow.
-5. Controller removes the finalizer from the Non-Admin BSL resource.
+6. NonAdmin BSL Controller removes the finalizer from the NonAdminBackupStorageLocation resource.
+7. The NonAdminBackupStorageLocation resource is deleted.